AdaptableTools/openfin-demo/README.md

 The Positions Blotter has been set up to fire an [Adaptable Alert](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function) when any Position is greater than 70,000.

-The Alert has been configured with the _ShowInOpenFin_ property set to true (something only available when running in the OpenFin container).

-The result is that, when triggered, the Alert is displayed as an [OpenFin Notification](https://www.npmjs.com/package/openfin-notifications) and appears at the side of the grid.
+We have set the _showAdaptableAlertsAsNotifications_ property in OpenFinPluginOpetions to true.
+The result is that, when triggered, Alerts are displayed as an [OpenFin Notification](https://www.npmjs.com/package/openfin-notifications) and appear at the side of the grid.

-The Notification has been designed with 2 [action buttons](https://cdn.openfin.co/docs/services/notifications/stable/api/modules/actions.html).
-In each case the demo app handles the button click event and accesses the AdapTable API to peform a relevant task:
+The Alert has been configured with 2 butttons:

+- **Show Me**: uses the 'highlight-cell' and 'jump-to-cell' [Predefined Actions](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function#predefined-actions) to let the user see the Cell that triggered the Alert.
-- **Increase Limit**: adds 1,000 to the Position amount that, when exceeded, triggeres the Alert.
-(Note how after clicking this button, next time the Alert fires it shows the updated limit as its trigger.)
+- **Increase Limit**: sets a [Custom User Function](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function#custom-user-function) to add 1,000 to the Position amount that, when exceeded, triggeres the Alert.

+  > (Note how after clicking this button, next time the Alert fires it shows the updated limit as its trigger.)

-- **Show Me**: highlights the Cell that triggered the Alert and also make the grid 'jump' to show that cell if it was not already in view.
+Both of the AdapTable Alert buttons automatically convert into [OpenFin action buttons](https://cdn.openfin.co/docs/services/notifications/stable/api/modules/actions.html) with 'cta' displaying based on the Button's style.

 <img src="./images/notification.PNG" />

+## FDC3 Broadcasts

+In all 3 views the 'Instrument' column has been configued (using the [Finance Plugin](https://docs.adaptabletools.com/docs/plugins/finance/finance-plugin)) as of type 'InstrumentColumn'.

+As a result a 'Broadcast Instrument' [Context Menu item](https://docs.adaptabletools.com/docs/user-interface/context-menu) is automatically added to each Column' Context Menu.

+When that menu item is clicked, Adaptable (when running in OpenFin) listens to the [Broadcast Instrument event](https://docs.adaptabletools.com/docs/plugins/finance/finance-plugin#broadcast-instrument) and sends a broadcasts an FDC3 message on the current channel.

 ## Live Export